achingbrain/slides/README.md

      └ foo.mp4
 ```

-Apart from `package.json` and `slides.jade` all files/folders are optional.
+Apart from `package.json` and `slides.pug` all files/folders are optional.

 ### `package.json`